Is FM For You?

 Combining practical on-the-job work experience with part-time study, our new cadetship programme is great news for young people interested in gaining a real understanding of FM.

-There has never been a better time to study facilities management in New Zealand.
-Massey University has four FM courses awaiting academic approval – a Certificate, Graduate Certificate, Diploma and Graduate Diploma.
+There has never been a better time to study facilities management in New Zealand, with Massey University opening enrolments for Aotearoa’s first entry-level FM university qualifications in October this year.

 Become a Student Member